OpenNHM/AvaFrame/docs/moduleCom1DFA.rst

     taken from `entThIfMissingInShp` (default 0.3 m) in the configuration file.
 If multiple features are in the entrainment file the thickness attribute has to be set either for ALL or NONE of the features.
   - for backwards compatibility, the attribute 'd0' also works, but we suggest to use `thickness` in new projects
-  - set the flag `THICKNESSFromShp` (i.e. relThFromFile, entThFromFile, secondaryRelthFromShp) to True in the configuration file (default is True)
+  - set the flag `THICKNESSFromFile` (i.e. relThFromFile, entThFromFile, secondaryRelThFromFile) to True in the configuration file (default is True)
   - a parameter variation can be added with the `THICKNESSPercentVariation` parameter in the configuration file in the form of ``+-percentage$numberOfSteps``.
 Provided a `+` a positive variation will be